DamienBlack/jKeys/README.md

 event.keyToCode

-    An object that lets you find key codes by textual description For exapmle event.keyToCode.left is 37
+    An object that lets you find key codes by textual description For example event.keyToCode.left is 37

 event.codeToKeyInfo